Tenaka/Active-Directory-DR/README.md

 Don’t allow the service account permissions to amend the backup script.

+Ensure DNSAdmin has Server level and Zone level permissions.

-Dont add Domain Admins to the service account
+Do Not add the service account to Domain Admins.